 Flight of the Gibbon: #123, T. Huai Kaeo, A. Mae On, Chiang Mai 50130 | Open: 06:00-22:00 (Daily) | Zipline Package: 4,199 B | Tel: +66 53 010 660 | Website | Facebook | Email

 WHAT TO SEE

 Baan Mae Kampong’s other claim to fame is its own personal waterfall.
 Mae Kampong Waterfall is 500 metres up the back road to Chae Son National Park.
 Although the flow at the waterfall is low at the end of the dry season in March and April, it is fairly impressive during, and in the months after, the rainy season.
 The waterfall cascades over seven levels.
 A staircase with handrails at the side leads up to the top of the falls.

 Mae Kampong is on a short cut to Chae Son National Park and the two are less than 25kms apart.
-The park is a bit of an adventure playground and features hiking trails to waterfalls.
+This park is a bit of an adventure playground and features hiking trails to waterfalls.
 The park headquarters is close to natural hot springs.
 Visitors wishing to take a rejuvenating dip in the warm waters have a choice of private huts or the communal bath.
-There is also a pavilion where skilled masseuses are on hand to massage away aches and pains or give a relaxation treatment.
-Read more about the National Parks in Northern Thailand.
+There is also a pavilion where skilled masseuses are on hand to massage away aches and pains.

 WHERE TO STAY

 HOW TO GET TO MAE KAMPONG